 One approach to testing the service protection hypothesis would involve using regression on all 3,050 precincts in LAC to assess whether there were average differences in support for Measure J between precinct voters served by the LASD versus a MPD.
-Given the size of LAC and concentration of LASD-served precincts in specific regions of the county, one concern with this approach is that LASD- and MPD-served precincts significantly differ on a host of characteristics.
-This concern is powerfully confirmed in Figure 4, Panel A, which reveals substantial covariate imbalance: precincts served by the LASD are significantly different than those served by a MPD on 8/15 baseline covariates (i.e. income, education, home ownership, age, population density, partisanship, and affirmative action support).
+Given the size of LAC and concentration of LASD-served precincts in specific regions of the county, one concern with this approach is that LASD- and MPD-served precincts significantly differ on several characteristics.
+This concern is powerfully confirmed in Figure 4, Panel A, which reveals substantial covariate imbalance: LASD-served precincts are significantly different than MPD-served precincts on 8/15 baseline covariates (i.e. income, education, home-ownership, age, population density, partisanship, and affirmative action support).
 In short, estimating a regression coefficient for LASD entails comparing drastically different precinct types.